Scalability: Database scalability

 Scalability for databases requires that the database system be able to perform additional work given greater hardware resources, such as additional servers, processors, memory and storage.
 Workloads have continued to grow and demands on databases have followed suit.

-Algorithmic innovations have include row-level locking and table and index partitioning.
+Algorithmic innovations include row-level locking and table and index partitioning.
 Architectural innovations include shared-nothing and shared-everything architectures for managing multi-server configurations.

 Strong versus eventual consistency (storage)

 In the context of scale-out data storage, scalability is defined as the maximum storage cluster size which guarantees full data consistency, meaning there is only ever one valid version of stored data in the whole cluster, independently from the number of redundant physical data copies.
 Clusters which provide "lazy" redundancy by updating copies in an asynchronous fashion are called 'eventually consistent'.
 This type of scale-out design is suitable when availability and responsiveness are rated higher than consistency, which is true for many web file-hosting services or web caches (if you want the latest version, wait some seconds for it to propagate).
 For all classical transaction-oriented applications, this design should be avoided.

-Many open-source and even commercial scale-out storage clusters, especially those built on top of standard PC hardware and networks, provide eventual consistency only.
-Idem some NoSQL databases like CouchDB and others mentioned above.
+Many open-source and even commercial scale-out storage clusters, especially those built on top of standard PC hardware and networks, provide eventual consistency only, such as some NoSQL databases like CouchDB and others mentioned above.
 Write operations invalidate other copies, but often don't wait for their acknowledgements.
 Read operations typically don't check every redundant copy prior to answering, potentially missing the preceding write operation.
 The large amount of metadata signal traffic would require specialized hardware and short distances to be handled with acceptable performance (i.e., act like a non-clustered storage device or database).

 Whenever strong data consistency is expected, look for these indicators: